sysdiglabs/terraform-provider-sysdig/website/docs/r/secure_cloud_account.md

 * `role_enabled` - (Optional) Whether or not a role is provisioned withing this account, that Sysdig has permission to AssumeRole in order to run Benchmarks.
 Default: `false`.

 * `role_name` - (Optional) The name of the role Sysdig will have permission to AssumeRole if `role_enaled` is set to `true`.
 Default: `SysdigCloudBench`.

+* `workload_identity_account_id` - (Optional) For GCP only.
+The account id in which workload identity is present for this account in gcp org.

 ## Attributes Reference